-Vitamin B1 has a recommended daily allowance (RDA) of 1.2mg and a safe upper limit (UL) of 100mg per day.
-Exceeding the upper limit may cause adverse health effects.
-Use NutriAudit to check if your supplement stack keeps Vitamin B1 within safe limits.
+Vitamin B1 is a low-risk supplementwith an RDA of 1.2 mg and a safe upper limit (UL) of 100 mg per day according to FDA standards.
+CNS lists a RDA of 1.4 mg and a UL of 50 mg.
+Use NutriAudit to check if your supplement stack keeps this ingredient within safe limits.

 RDA = Recommended Daily Allowance (adequate intake for most adults).
 UL = Tolerable Upper Intake Level (maximum safe daily amount).